amken3d/FuzzypicoReflow/README.md

 - [x] Added Thermocouple linearization calculations (see: https://learn.adafruit.com/calibrating-sensors/maxim-31855-linearization)

 4 years later, some new tasks:
-- [ ] Python3....
+- [x] Python3....
-- [ ] move from pigpio to Adafruit CircuitPython for max31855 and GPIOs
+- [ ] move from pigpio to Adafruit Blinka/CircuitPython for max31855 and GPIOs
 - [ ] Implement a fuzzy control loop

 **In addition to the below instructiuons you need to install Adafruit's circuit python**